defenseunicorns/pepr-legacy/docs/monitoring.md

         `prometheus.io/port` <-- The port to scrape
     1. This can be done with `ServiceMonitors`, `PodMonitors`
 1. Create a NetworkPolicy that allows communication from the Prometheus Pods in the Monitoring namespace to talk to the pods with metrics
-1. Find and identify Grafana Dashboards for the application and inject them into Grafana

 ## Implementation